simon-o-matic/GdayMuso/README.md

 2. Backend: A MongoDB database
 3. API: An Express.js based API
 4. Front end: An Angular based SPA
+5. GET: A list of songs are read from the database via the API and rendered by the front end app
+6. POST: A new song can be created in the database via the API using a form rendered by the front end app
+7. PUT: An existing song can be updated in the database via the API using a form rendered by the front end app
+8. DELETE: An existing song can be removed from the database via the API using a form rendered by the front end app

+**Exit Criteria**: We can clone your repo, run your project, and all sub-systems start without erroring, the front end is loadable via a browser.
+We are able to list, add, edit and remove songs from the database.

 ## P-Ones

+1.